MBA: Health Services Specialization

-The Masters of Business Administration Specialization in Health Services Administration is designed to give students the opportunity to integrate the knowledge they gain in earning their MBA with 12 units of coursework in Public Health.
-This knowledge helps to prepare students to work in various administration positions within the healthcare field.
+The MBA in Health Services Administration is designed to give students the opportunity to integrate the knowledge they gain in earning their MBA with 12 units of coursework in Public Health.
+This knowledge helps to prepare students to work in various healthcare administration positions within the healthcare field.

 MBA Course Requirements

 The MBA requires a 30‐48 unit program of study that consists of 5 major components – a core of basic business courses, theme courses, courses in the specialization, electives, and a culminating experience course.
 For additional course information please refer to the MBA Curriculum page

 Health Services Specialization (12 units): take ONE of the required courses and choose THREE additional courses as listed below.

 - PH 641 – Introduction to Health Services (offered in the Fall)**